inyoo403/D3/PLAN.md

 - [x] Implement "memoryless" cells
 - [x] Increase victory TARGET to 32 to require farming
 - [x] Update renderGrid to draw cells based on map bounds, not player radius.
-- [ ] Implement camera logic to pan only when player hits map boundary.
+- [x] Implement camera logic to pan only when player hits map boundary.

+### D3.b complete